 Cheaper isn't always wrong — some offshore teams are excellent.
 But the risk is real: handoff issues, timezone friction, and rework.
 We've seen founders spend $20,000 offshore, get stuck with unmaintainable code, and spend another $35,000 to rebuild properly.
 Total cost: $55,000 and six wasted months.

 If you're going offshore, insist on a fixed-scope contract with weekly demos, a code repo you own from day one, and a warranty period.
+Choosing between these models is a whole decision in itself — we compare them honestly in freelancer vs agency vs no-code.

 Cost by MVP type